apaichon/clickhouse-aday/clickhouse-aday-slide/clickhouse.slides.md

     sum(data_uncompressed_bytes) as uncompressed_size,
     round(sum(data_compressed_bytes) / sum(data_uncompressed_bytes), 3) as compression_ratio
 FROM system.parts
-WHERE active AND database = 'chat_payments' AND table in ('attachments', 'attachments_compressed') GROUP BY table
+WHERE active AND database = 'life_insurance' AND table in ('claims', 'claims_compressed') GROUP BY table
 ORDER BY bytes_size DESC;
 ```

 </div>